CadenSweet/Python_World-Happiness-Report/README.md

 ## Objective

 Since this was the final project for my program, I was to use all the skills I have developed to analyze and wrangle the data.
 Then, using Tableau, I created a storyboard to present my findings.
+The visualization can be found [here.](https://public.tableau.com/app/profile/caden.sweet/viz/WorldHappinessReportAnalysisCareerFoundryFinalProject/FullAnalysis?publish=yes)

 ## Data

-The World Happiness Report data set came from their [website](https://worldhappiness.report/)
+The World Happiness Report data set came from their [website.](https://worldhappiness.report/)